 There's a lot of interdisciplinarity in the program.
 Apart from academics, our industry practitioners have a better understanding of the daily blockchain applications and what are the applications and challenges that businesses face.
 Meanwhile, we are trying to provide internships for our students.
 They should be able to take an internship while they're studying the program and thus get some practical experience.
 Therefore, our program is focused on interdisciplinarity and employability.
 It's a more practical program rather than only abstract theories.

 It's very interesting to know that cybersecurity and privacy is one of the core curriculums of the program.
 What is the significance of cybersecurity and privacy in fostering FinTech development?

 I think that cybersecurity and privacy are the core of FinTech and any IT applications.

 Cybersecurity is going to be critical in FinTech.
 Take mobile banking as an example.
 If you are using mobile banking, you want to make sure that the transactions are secure.
-The demand for cybersecurity will increase when there will be more online transactions in the future.
+The demand for cybersecurity will increase when there is more online transactions in the future.

 For privacy, it becomes increasingly important when corporates like Facebook access to a large amount of user’s data.
-How Facebook is going to use the data becomes the key privacy issue for users.
-I think cybersecurity and privacy are gaining attention and no one was paying too much attention to privacy before.
+How Facebook is going to use the data becomes the critical privacy issue for users.
+I think cybersecurity and privacy are gaining attention, and no one was paying too much attention to privacy before.
 Both governments and individuals start looking at privacy much more seriously.

 We know FinTech is a fast-changing domain.
 How does the program keep up with the fast-changing pace in the industry?